So Many Dog Breeds, So Many Choices ~ Whats Yours?

 It's not easy to know . . .
 BUT this website will help you!

-Balboa will be our dog of the month for February and feature on every page of the website and will also be our Facebook profile picture for the month of February.
+Jones will be our dog of the month for March and feature on every page of the website and will also be our Facebook profile picture for the month of April.

 Dogs make wonderful life companions.
 But they can bring us so much more.
 As well as offering companionship, they can also help us to work, warn us of dangers, protect us, and of course they never complain and are ALWAYS overjoyed to see their owner!